mbozhik/xstats/BRIEF.md

 - Input field for user X handle
 - Fetch data from X API for interactions with target usernames/hashtags/cashtags
 - Aggregate and calculate engagement metrics
-- Generate a Stats Card (PNG/SVG) with profile info and metrics
 - Store all entities in Convex database
 - Preview screen for the generated card
 - Generate a Stats Card (PNG/SVG) with profile info and metrics